heidingaway/datapeople/On the Shoulders of Giants TBR.md

   - "[[Social movement]]"
 ---
 # On the Shoulders of Giants

+When Colin Kaepernick stopped standing for the national anthem at NFL games it sparked a nationwide conversation about patriotism and police brutality.
+Black athletes using their platform to protest injustice has long been a tradition in American history.
+In this episode we explore three stories of protest that are rarely told but essential to understanding the current debate: the heavyweight boxer Jack Johnson, the sprinter Wilma Rudolph, and the basketball player Mahmoud Abdul-Rauf.

 **If you would like to read more about these athletes:**

 - [ ] #NPR[Unforgivable Blackness: The Rise and Fall of Jack Johnson](https://www.goodreads.com/book/show/293672.Unforgivable_Blackness)by Geoffrey C. Ward